jfecher/ante-website/content/docs/language.md

 being generic over that type.

-Just like types and algebraic effects, we can leave out all our traits in the `given` clauses and they can still be inferred.
+Just like types and algebraic effects, we can leave out all our traits and they can still be inferred.
 When we do want to explicitly specify them, like above, we use [implicit parameters](#implicits) to automatically pass around the instances for us.
 Note that this also means we need to ensure we import any trait implementations we want into scope first.